mearlboro/mearlboro.github.io/_posts/2019-03-02-hascell-episode-1-part-2.md

 evolve :: (W a -> a) -> W a -> W a
 {% endhighlight %}

 The world `W a` is an instance of the `Functor` typeclass.
-Practically, it implements an `fmap` function that given a **computational context** holding some values it takes the values out of the context, transforms them, and returns them wrapped again into the context.
-That's what happens when a function is mapped over a list: each list element is transformed but the context is returned - a list with the updated elements is returned.
-And of course lists are Functors.
+Practically, it implements an `fmap` function that given a **computational context** holding some values it takes the values out of the context, transforms them, and returns them again wrapped inside the context.
+That's also what happens when a function is mapped over a list: each list element is transformed but what is returned is still a list of the updated elements.
+Plot twist: lists are Functors.

-On top of `fmap`, our world defines `extract`, `double` and `evolve`, which all look kind of fundamental.
-Stay with me, okay?
+On top of `fmap`, the world defines `extract`, `double` and `evolve`, which all look kind of fundamental. `extract` and `double` are inverses with respect to worlds: composing them yields an identity function over worlds.

-`extract` and `double` are inverses with respect to worlds, i.e. composing them yields an identity function over worlds. `evolve` is interesting because of the same observation, defined as an `fmap` of `extract` over a `double` of a given world, it gives back a world.
-Which tells us that `fmap extract . double` also yields an identity function over worlds.

     :t extract . double
     W a -> W a